kubedb/docs/docs/guides/druid/rotate-auth/guide.md

 #### 1. Using operator generated credentials:

-In order to rotate authentication to the Postgres using operator generated, we have to create a `DruidOpsRequest` CRO with `RotateAuth` type.
+In order to rotate authentication to the Druid using operator generated, we have to create a `DruidOpsRequest` CRO with `RotateAuth` type.
 Below is the YAML of the `DruidOpsRequest` CRO that we are going to create,
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: DruidOpsRequest